microsoft/qsharp-compiler/examples/QIR/Optimization/README.md

 * **Ubuntu** : get `clang+llvm-11.1.0-x86_64-linux-gnu-ubuntu-20.10.tar.xz` from the [GitHub release](https://github.com/llvm/llvm-project/releases/tag/llvmorg-11.1.0)
 * **Windows** : get `LLVM-11.1.0-win64.exe` from the [GitHub release](https://github.com/llvm/llvm-project/releases/tag/llvmorg-11.1.0)
 * **macOS** : get `clang+llvm-11.0.0-x86_64-apple-darwin.tar.xz` from the [11.0.0 release](https://github.com/llvm/llvm-project/releases/tag/llvmorg-11.0.0) (11.1.0 not released)

+### Installing the LLVM optimizer

+If you followed the instructions above for Linux or macOS, your LLVM installation will have included the *LLVM optimizer*.
+You can test this by typing `opt` or `opt-11` in your terminal.

+Unfortunately, `opt` is not part of the official Windows distribution, which means you will to need to [compile LLVM from source](https://llvm.org/docs/GettingStarted.html) to get it.
+You can still follow most of the guide without it though.

 ## Generating QIR